 Earning a specialized fire investigation certificate is one of the surest ways to advance in your career.
 Cause and origin aren’t always an accident, and knowing when arson may be at play is the primary role of those who specialize in arson investigation.

-Arson investigation is also a great area of potential because, currently, it’s not oversaturated.
-The IAAI estimates that only a quarter of its members specialize in the area of arson investigation.
+Arson investigation is also a great area of potential because it’s not oversaturated currently.
+The IAAI estimates that only a quarter of its members specialize in arson investigations.

 Arson Investigation